 The Greeks developed several styles of cooking such as Smyrneiki Kouzina or Politiki Kouzina, the former from Smyrna and the latter from “Polis” and “Anginares à la polita is one of the most known dish of “politiki kouzina”.

 This is a delicious and healthy Lenten dish which can be served either as a side dish but we eat it as a main dish as the addition of potatoes makes it quite filling on its own.

 This wonderful, aromatic dish is a harbinger of spring and makes good use of artichokes, of one of the first spring vegetables in the market after a long winter.

 You can use fresh or frozen artichokes to make this dish and apart of the fussy part of cleaning the artichokes, the rest is very easy.

-In Greece we have some aromatic herbs called Kafkalithres and Myronia, which I also add sometimes as well as some peas.
+In Greece we have some aromatic herbs called Kafkalithres and Myronia, which I love using in this recipe, when they are in season.

 - 8 Artichokes

 - 2 spring onions, including green part, chopped